ibm-cloud-docs/speech-to-text/faq-http.md

 1.  <span style="color:#003F69">How do I use cookies with sessions?</span>

-    When you use session-based methods, the initial `POST sessions` request to create the session returns a cookie in the `Set-Cookie` response header.
+    When you use session-based methods, the initial `POST /v1/sessions` request to create the session returns a cookie in the `Set-Cookie` response header.
 You must return this cookie with each call that uses that session.
 For more information, see [Using cookies with sessions](/docs/services/speech-to-text/http.html#cookies).

 1.  <span style="color:#003F69">How do I diagnose request failures related to the use of cookies with sessions?</span>